How did you get into the world of corporate tax?

 What is your position at Corptax and your responsibilities?

-I’m a technical lead on the Tax Law Analyst team.
+I’m a manager on the Tax Law Analyst team.
 I read tax law for the states I’m assigned and make sure that our calcs match a given state’s income tax laws.
 My role entails reading the law and making sure that what the state says is the correct calculation for their income tax matches what Corptax is publishing.

 Before the recent tax law changes, there would be few changes from year to year for a state.
 But now, we’re having major changes across the board for every state.
 It’s really interesting and keeps me engaged.
 It may be “tax-nerdy” to some, but it’s exciting to me.
 The last few years have made life very busy and fun!

 Is there a hidden gem of info that a client may not know?

-Yes— the TCJA Tracker in the Support Knowledge Base, which lets clients know about state implementations of recent federal changes.
+Yes— the State Conformity Tracker in the Support Knowledge Base, which lets clients know about state implementations of recent federal changes.
 It’s extremely beneficial if you file a lot of state returns.
 Customers love it and tell us, “We’re so glad you did this.
 It saves us time when we don’t have to research every calc!”
 It’s been available for the past two filing seasons, and it’s updated annually.
 We also recently added CARES Act information that impacts states, too.

 What changes have you seen in your field in the last five years?